 The traditional Bachelor of Science in Nursing program is designed to develop the knowledge, understanding and skills essential for the practice of professional nursing and to provide the basis for graduate education.
-The program is fully accredited by the National League for Nursing Accrediting Commission and has preliminary approval from the Commission for Collegiate Nursing Education.
-Information on program requirements is available from the League at 61 Broadway-33rd floor, New York City, NY 10006, telephone 1-800-669-1656.
+The program is fully accredited by the National League for Nursing Accrediting Commission and has preliminary accreditation from the Commission for Collegiate Nursing Education.
+Information on program requirements is available from the League at 350 Hudson St., New York, NY 10014, telephone 1-800-669-1656.
 The first year of the program includes foundation courses in the natural, social, and behavioral sciences, and liberal arts.
 Each subsequent year increases the nursing content and coursework and culminates in a senior year of clinical residency in direct care clinical agencies.
 Clinical resources of the Department include healthcare agencies in Delaware, Maryland, Pennsylvania, and New Jersey.